MLHale/nebraska-gencyber-modules/Phishing/lesson-plan.md

-# Lesson Plan: Phising
+# Lesson Plan: Phishing

 ### Summary
-This module will give you an in-depth understanding of phising.
+This module will give you an in-depth understanding of phishing.

 ### Grade
 Educators